Where Will I Live?

 Residence hall room at Wake Forest

-The residential experience at Wake Forest
+The Residential Experience at Wake Forest

 Let’s talk residence halls.